-This summer, two historic New Albany congregations will launch a bold and innovative new partnership by becoming two congregations in one location.
-On Sunday, June 30, 2019, Park Christian Church (Disciples of Christ) and Centenary United Methodist Church will begin sharing space and ministry at Park’s current location of 2231 Green Valley Road.
+Last summer, two historic New Albany congregations launched a bold and innovative new partnership by becoming two congregations in one location.
+On Sunday, June 30, 2019, Park Christian Church (Disciples of Christ) and Centenary United Methodist Church began sharing space and ministry at Park’s current location of 2231 Green Valley Road.

 It is important to note that this is not a merger of the two churches.
-Both will retain their denominational affiliation, governance structure, and financial autonomy.
-Centenary will worship on Sunday mornings at 9:00 am, and Park will follow at 10:30 am.
+Both retain their denominational affiliation, governance structure, and financial autonomy.
+Centenary worships on Sunday mornings at 9:00 am, and Park follows at 10:30 am.

 A centerpiece of this shared endeavor is a commitment to continue a vital feeding ministry to New Albany residents.
 Centenary’s Christ's Kitchen will relocate to Park beginning Thursday, June 27 at 6:00 pm and will continue its schedule of two free meals per week, 6:00 pm on Thursday and 4:30 pm on Sunday.
 Furthermore, Park will continue its Open Table Dinner on the third Monday of the month at 5:00 pm.

-Centenary and Park plan to hold several joint worship services throughout the year and host some community-wide events.
-For more information, contact Rev. Harriett Akins-Banman at email@example.com or Rev. Lee Huckleberry at firstname.lastname@example.org.
+Centenary and Park also hold several joint worship services throughout the year, For more information, contact Rev. Harriett Akins-Banman at firstname.lastname@example.org or Rev. Lee Huckleberry at email@example.com.